Dragonkin: The Banished Early Access ARPG Preview – Slay Dragon Lords & Shape Your Legacy

 - You see damage numbers and health bars going down, and it’s very satisfying to watch them go down.

-- Does this awesome cutscene integration, where it moves the camera around, sets up these beautiful views, and really adds a lot of cinematic flair to proceedings.
+- The game does this awesome cutscene integration, where it moves the camera around, sets up these beautiful views, and really adds a lot of cinematic flair to proceedings.

 - You can pause the game in single player.